 Base decisions on net income

 In addition, lenders rely on your gross income to run their calculations.
 However, from your standpoint, as the buyer, working with your net income gives you a more realistic picture of how much money you have to cover not just your monthly mortgage payments but also your taxes, health insurance, bills, etc.

 So what should the magic percentage be for your mortgage payment?
 There are generally two trains of thought on this – a conservative approach and a more liberal one.

 The conservative approach

 With this approach, some experts recommend that your mortgage payment should not take up more than 25% of your take-home pay.
-This will ensure that you have plenty left over to cover additional expenses you may be facing.
+Which will ensure that you have plenty left over to cover additional expenses you may be facing.

 The more liberal approach

 In other circles, experts advise that 35 percent of your pre-tax income is manageable to go towards a mortgage (or 45% of your paycheck after taxes).

 Whatever number you decide on, be sure that it represents the flexibility or restrictions you are comfortable with embracing as you pay down your home.